dxw/citrulu-api-ruby/README.md

 Usage
 -----

-You can interact with TestFile instances in the same way that you'd interact with a model:
+You can interact with TestFile instances in mostly the same way that you'd interact with a Rails model:

 List test files